-3. On the main OracleMetaLink page, click Patches & Updates.
+- 3. On the main OracleMetaLink page, click Patches. - 4.
+On the Select a Patch Search Area page, click New MetaLink Patch Search.

-- 4. On the Patches & Update page, click Advanced Search. - 5.
-On the Advanced Search page, click the search icon next to the Product or Product Family field. - 6.
-In the Search and Select: Product Family field, select Database and Tools in the Search list field, enter RDBMS Server in the text field, and click Go.
+- 5. On the Simple Search page, click Advanced. - 6.
+On the Advanced Search page, click the search icon next to the Product or Product Family field. - 7.
+In the Search and Select: Product Family field, enter RDBMS Server in the For field, and click Go. - 8.
+Select RDBMS Server under the Results heading, and click Select.